Find Affordable College Courses

 East Lansing, MI

-Michigan State University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-Michigan State is a fairly large public school located in the small city of East Lansing.
+With a ranking of #7, Michigan State University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Michigan State is a fairly large public school located in the city of East Lansing.

-Michigan State not only placed well in our value ranking, but it is also #3 on our Best Allied Health Professions Bachelor’s Degree Schools in Michigan list.
+Michigan State also took the #3 spot in our Best Allied Health Professions Bachelor’s Degree Schools in Michigan rankings.

 Read full report on Allied Health Professions at Michigan State University